supersimple/blog/priv/articles/2021-01-07/simplebet-anniversary.md

 %{
-  title: "Engineering at SimpleBet: Year One",
+  title: "Engineering at Simplebet: Year One",
   author: "Todd Resudek",
   tags: ~w(elixir),
-  description: "Recap of my first year working at SimpleBet" }
+  description: "Recap of my first year working at Simplebet" }
 ---
-## Why SimpleBet?
+## Why Simplebet?
-Before recapping my first year of work, it is important to talk about how I came to [SimpleBet](https://simplebet.io) in the first place.
+Before recapping my first year of work, it is important to talk about how I came to [Simplebet](https://simplebet.io) in the first place.

 Previously, I worked as an Elixir engineer at [Weedmaps](https://weedmaps.com).
 I was there for 3.5 years and had a lot of great opportunities and met a lot of great people.
 However, I felt like I was starting to stagnate a little and wanted to work on a project that would challenge me more.

-I interviewed at a number of places, but ultimately there were a few things SimpleBet offered that intrigued me.
+I interviewed at a number of places, but ultimately there were a few things Simplebet offered that intrigued me.

 I liked that I would still be working in a domain that was recently legalized and did not yet have market leaders or even existing solutions.
 Working in those domains, there is no one to copy.
 There is no saying, "how does xyz do it?"

 I also liked the constraints of the product.
 Most betting on sports is on the outcome of an entire match.
 You place your bet and the market is settled 2 or 3 hours later.
-SimpleBet offers micro-markets that open and settle within seconds.
+Simplebet offers micro-markets that open and settle within seconds.
 For example, betting on whether the next pitch will be a ball or a strike.

 I knew these constraints would require me to carefully consider design decisions.
-Making round trips to postgres isn't possible for a lot of what SimpleBet does.
+Making round trips to postgres isn't possible for a lot of what Simplebet does.
 It requires a lot of coordination of systems and a lot of observeability to get right.

 Finally, the team I met while interviewing were a great group of smart people, from different backgrounds that I knew I could learn from.
-SimpleBet has a mix of PhD's and bootcamper's and everything in between.
+Simplebet has a mix of PhD's and bootcamper's and everything in between.

 ## January 7, 2020

-My first day at SimpleBet.
+My first day at Simplebet.

 _([My work computer](https://sprsm.pl/xps13) was sent to me the week before, so I was able to set that up in advance.)_

 I woke up earlier than usual since the office is 2 time zones ahead of me.
 As it turns out the engineer that was going to help onboard me actually 4 time zones ahead, so he was waiting.
 The first couple weeks were spent getting familiar with the domain and the existing code.

-I spent my 3rd week at the SimpleBet offices in New York City.
+I spent my 3rd week at the Simplebet offices in New York City.
 My teammates from Idaho, Ireland,  and Uruguay flew in as well, so we were able to meet and kick off our first project.
 I can't discuss specifics of the project, but we began immediately using Phoenix LiveView.
 It was exactly what I was looking for  - a greenfield project that was using cutting-edge technologies.

-> If it isn't obvious, we really like the BEAM at SimpleBet.
+> If it isn't obvious, we really like the BEAM at Simplebet.

 ## February and March